cncf/wg-serverless/workflow/spec/spec.md

 ## Abstract

 Serverless applications are becoming increasingly complex.
-Nowdays they have to coordinate, manage, and define the execution order (steps) for countless functions triggered by as many events.
+Nowadays they have to coordinate, manage, and define the execution order (steps) for countless functions triggered by as many events.

 When we are dealing with large number of functions, managing their execution is not a simpler task.